InformationRetrievalFinalProject/Finalproject/README.md

 # search_frontend.py
 Flask app for search engine frontend. <br />
-This file contains all the main algorithms for retrieving relevant Wikipedia documents.
+This file contains all the main algorithms for retrieving relevant Wikipedia documents. <br /> <br />

+# inverted_index_gcp.py
+This file contains code for reading and writing an index to GCP storage bucket. <br />
+Additionally, this file contains all the methods and attribiutes of the InvertedIndex. <br /> <br />